DjampaKozlowski/cONTent/README.md

 ## Installation guide

 ### Create a dedicated virtual environment (OPTIONAL)
-It is asvised to create a dedicated virtual environment (here we use Conda) to install cONTent.
+It is advised to create a dedicated virtual environment (here we use Conda) to install cONTent.
 The following lines will
 - create a python 3.10.4 conda environment named 'content_env'
 - activate the 'content_env'